sassanix/Open-Custom-GPT/README.md

   <br>
  Sassan:
-  For docker install go to https://hub.docker.com/r/sassan/open-custom-gpt/ You can use this command: docker pull sassan/open-custom-gpt

-I have included the Dockerfile and the updated package.json, so you can also use it without Docker.
+  For docker install go to https://hub.docker.com/r/sassan/open-custom-gpt/ You can use this command: docker pull sassan/open-custom-gpt .I have included the Dockerfile and the updated package.json, so you can also use it without Docker.

 </h1>